By Richard / DSC, Matrix Audio, Review, Dedicated Source Components / April 8, 2021

 It has Audiophile grade Crystal Oscillators, using two Accusilicon high-quality femtosecond clocks as a reference clock source, which work at the state of 44.1kHz, 48lJz, and their multiple sample rates.
 The FPGA automatically controls the frequency assignment and switching, the femtosecond clock has an independent ultra-low noise LDO power supply.

-The power supply units of the Matrix X-SPDIF 2 usb audio device are constructed by multi-level, multi-group low drop outs (LDOs) and solid capacitors, and can filter out superimposed noise from the power supply effectively.
+The power supply units of the Matrix X-SPDIF 2 are constructed by multi-level, multi-group low drop outs (LDOs) and solid capacitors, and can filter out superimposed noise from the power supply effectively.
 All the circuits are powered by low noise or ulti-low noise LDO, which avoids the high frequency switch noise caused by a DC/DC circuit, however, you can also get high quality power from the USB bus.

 You can also add an external power supply, and it would disconnect the USB bus power automatically when you connect it.